erdo/fore-intro-tutorial/DEV.TO.md

 ![MVO](https://thepracticaldev.s3.amazonaws.com/i/nhwuewbqjn1e6rdkvwq0.png)

-**fore** implements the [Model View Observer](https://erdo.github.io/android-fore/00-architecture.html#shoom) architecture, we'll tackle each component in turn:
+**fore** is ideal for implementing the [Model View Observer](https://erdo.github.io/android-fore/00-architecture.html#shoom) architecture, we'll tackle each component in turn:

 ## Model
 We need a model to drive our slot machine, we’re going to call it **SlotMachineModel**.
 It’s going to have a **spin()** method which will set the wheels spinning.
 The 3 wheels are going to either be spinning or showing a cherry, a dice, or a bell.
 (Ok so I’ve never actually played a real slot machine, sucks to be me ;p).